 What Else Can Cause Prostate Cancer?

 Birthdays!
-The older men get the greater the risk for prostate cancer.
+The older men get, the greater their risk for prostate cancer.
 Ethnicity also matters.
-Black men are at greater risk than Asian men.
+Black men are at higher risk than Asian men.
 White men are somewhere in between.
 Genetics also counts.
 There are certain genes that make men more susceptible to prostate cancer just as there are certain genes that make women more susceptible to breast cancer.

 Diet also contributes to prostate cancer, although this is somewhat controversial.
 A high-calcium diet that includes lots of dairy products has been implicated.
 Processed and red meat may also pose a problem.
 Dr. Charles “Snuffy” Myers was a renowned prostate cancer clinician before he retired.
 Dr. Myers was a champion of the Mediterranean-style diet to deter prostate cancer.